open-mmlab/Amphion/egs/tts/VITS/README.md

     --infer_mode "single" \
     --infer_text "This is a clip of generated speech with the given text from a TTS model."
 ```

-We released a pre-trained Amphion VITS model trained on LJSpeech.
-So you can download the pre-trained model [here](https://huggingface.co/amphion/vits-ljspeech) and generate speech following the above inference instruction.

 ```bibtex